jaii495/Ride-sharing-Backend/README.md

 9. [Links](#links)

 ## Project Overview
 This project is a Ride-Sharing Platform that enables users to share and track rides through distinct roles: Traveler, Traveler Companion, and Admin.
 The platform is designed to facilitate seamless ride-sharing experiences, including sharing ride details, tracking rides, and providing feedback.
-Built using ReactJS for the frontend, Spring Boot (Java) for the backend, and MySQL as the database, this application prioritizes user security and scalability.
+Built using ReactJS for the frontend, Spring Boot (Java) for the backend, and H2 Database, this application prioritizes user security and scalability.

 ![image](https://example.com/path/to/your/image.png)